EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Prerequisites.md

 ### Preferred knowledge and experience

 1. **Familiarity with `git` operations**
-    - You will be forking the sample repository into your GitHub account.
+    - You will be cloning the sample repository from Github.
-    - You will be committing code changes to your forked repo.
 2. **Familiarity with the `bash` shell**.
     - If needed, you will use `bash` in the VS Code terminal to run post-provisioning scripts.
     - You will also use it to run Azure CLI and Azure Developer CLI commands during setup.